matonglidewazi/introml/README.md

 # This is the fork of Tongda Xu from Dr.sdrangan's Machine Learning classes

 Just for reference purpose, no promise of correctness.
-This repo to serve as a personal convenience purpose for version control and working on my laptops and PCs.
+This repo to serve as a personal convenience purpose for version control and working across my laptop, PC and Google Cloud VM.
 It is public only because I could not afford a private repo.
 If anyone find this material offensive to any regulation, contact me immediately and I will remove them.

 * [Homework 03](https://github.com/matonglidewazi/introml/blob/master/unit03_mult_lin_reg/prob/prob_mult_reg_ANS.pdf)
 * [Homework 04](https://github.com/matonglidewazi/introml/blob/master/unit04_model_sel/prob/prob_model_sel_ANS_Tongda_Xu.pdf)